liferay/liferay-docs/develop/tutorials/articles/129-audience-targeting/tracking-user-actions-with-audience-targeting.markdown

+---
+header-id: tracking-user-actions-with-audience-targeting
+---

-# Tracking User Actions with Audience Targeting [](id=tracking-user-actions-with-audience-targeting)
+# Tracking User Actions with Audience Targeting

 In the Audience Targeting application, a campaign defines a set of content targeted to specific user segments in a time period.
 Tracking actions allow